 - You can also refer to the article above for recipes to make other fillings.

 Love Asian desserts and snacks?
-Follow us on Instagram @honestfoodtalks to get inspired with a variety of traditional and modern treats to soothe your sweet tooth!
+Follow us on Instagram @honestfoodtalks to get inspired with various traditional and modern treats to soothe your sweet tooth!